leon4rd/test/README.md

-## Don't tell secrets in corn fields.
-Too many ears around.
+## What’s the advantage of living in Switzerland?
+Well, the flag is a big plus.